How to Clean Produce with Baking Soda

 - Peppers- all types

-- Leafy Greens– all types
+- Leafy Green Vegetables– all types

-- Brassicaceae – Broccoli, and cauliflower
+- Brassicaceae – broccoli, and cauliflower

 Dirty Dozen and The Clean 15